MissTatineni/44643Sec02Team01Spring2024FinalProject/README.md

 3. Conduct testing, debugging, and troubleshooting to ensure the application's functionality and performance.
 4. Optimize code for efficiency and scalability, considering both frontend and backend aspects.

+#### 3. Prameela Pathuri

+   **Role:** Full stack developer (Responsible for both frontend and backend development)

+**Responsibilities:**
+1. Develop frontend components for ***profile and navigation of screens*** feature on the iOS application.
+2. Implement backend logic, databases, and APIs to support the functionality of the app.
+3. Conduct testing, debugging, and troubleshooting to ensure the application's functionality and performance.
+4. Optimize code for efficiency and scalability, considering both frontend and backend aspects.